 NOTE 1: UP path change notification, DNAI and N6 traffic routing information are further described in clause 5.6.7 of TS 23.501 [2].

-NOTE 2: The UP path change notification includes DNAI to represent the change of satellite identifier in case of UE-Satellite-UE (UE-SAT-UE) communication.
+NOTE 2: The UP path change notification includes satellite ID of a target satellite and DNAI to represent the change of satellite identifier in case of UE-Satellite-UE (UE-SAT-UE) communication.